fabiojung/weather-web-app/README.md

 # 🌦️ Weather Web App

-A React/Redux SPA to display the current weather conditions based on your detected geolocation.
+A React/Redux SPA to display the current weather conditions based on your geolocation.

 ### Requirements